Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

-In history-based updates, we assumed that the delays to transmit the information from any $j$ to $i^a$ was the same for all $j$.
-We can generalise this by allowing a different delay for any $j$, hence $f_{i^a}$ is now applied to some $s^a$ where each $s^a_j$ can be chosen from $\{ x^0_j, \dots, x^{a-1}_j \}$; this is equivalent to $s^a \in [ x^0, \dots, x^{a-1} ]$.
-We now obtain the so-called most permissive updates introduced in \cite{pauleve2020reconciling}, which in our framework becomes:
+The most permissive update mode considers that a component in the process of changing of state can be viewed as in superposition of both states.
+As such, in our framework, this is equivalent to allowing a different delay for any $j$, hence $f_{i^a}$ is now applied to some $s^a$ where each $s^a_j$ can be chosen from $\{ x^0_j, \dots, x^{a-1}_j \}$; this is equivalent to $s^a \in [ x^0, \dots, x^{a-1} ]$.